The world's 30 most important inventions ever

 Where would we be without the light bulb?
 Several inventors, including English scientist Warren de la Rue, created rudimentary versions earlier in the century, but the first practical incandescent light bulb for the mass market was patented by Thomas Edison in 1879.

-Although a number of pioneers were involved in the development of long-distance radio transmission, it was Italian inventor Guglielmo Marconi who created the first viable radio apparatus and wireless telegraphy system back in 1895.
+Although a number of pioneers were involved in the development of long-distance radio transmission, Italian inventor Guglielmo Marconi created the first viable radio apparatus and wireless telegraphy system back in 1895.

-Aviation pioneers Orville and Wilbur Wright are credited with inventing the world's first airplane, which they flew for four miles over South Carolina in 1903, forever altering the way the human race travels, transports goods and fights wars.
+Aviation pioneers Orville and Wilbur Wright are credited with inventing the world's first aeroplane, which they flew for four miles over South Carolina in 1903, changing forever how the human race travels, transports goods and fights wars.

 The first workable electric air con unit was invented by American engineer Willis Carrier in 1902.
 Artificial cooling enables people to live comfortably in hot places, and cities such as Phoenix and Dubai would be virtually uninhabitable in summer without this technology.